pblischak/Bann_spdelim/README.md

 # 1. Make a database for the outgroup and BLAST the RAD loci
 #    against this reference to add the homologous regions.
-makeblastdb -dbtype nucl -in aiptasia_genome.scaffolds.fa -out Aiptasia blastn -db Aiptasia -query Bann_Rapid2.fasta -out BA_FULL_snapp.txt
+makeblastdb -dbtype nucl -in aiptasia_genome.scaffolds.fa -out Aiptasia blastn -db Aiptasia -query Bann_Rapid2.fasta -out BA_FULL_snapp.txt -outfmt 6

 # 2. Add outgroup sequences using BLAST searches of
 #    the RAD loci.
 These are all written to new FASTA